wp-graphql/wp-graphql-woocommerce/docs/handling-user-authentication.md

 # Handling User Authentication

-In this guide, we'll pick where the last one stopped and focus on handling user authentication, auth tokens, and refresh tokens.
+In this guide, we'll pick up where the last one stopped and focus on handling user authentication, auth tokens, and refresh tokens.
 This will allow your application to not only manage WooCommerce sessions effectively but also handle WordPress authentication, providing a seamless experience for your users.

 The execution of this part of the guide should be similar to the first part, with some additional steps to account for the different behavior around validation and renewal of auth tokens.
 We'll walk you through modifying the `createSessionLink`, `fetchSessionToken`, and `createErrorLink` functions, creating the `getAuthToken` function, and implementing the necessary steps to manage auth token renewal.